Lamborghini Lab: Forged composite technology

 The ACSL is responsible for the pioneering work of forged composite technology, based on previous research of chopped carbon fiber material forms sponsored by Boeing and the FAA between 2006 and 2012.
 Starting from 2009, The ACSL began to transfer the knowledge developed in the lab to the prototyping division at Callaway Golf and Automobili Lamborghini, which jointly launched the forged composite technology at the 2010 Paris Auto Show.
 The ACSL designed and produced the first scale prototype of the Sesto Elemento monocoque, which was subsequently transformed into a full scale working monocoque by Lamborghini.
-Forged composite has since become a key technology for Lamborghini, and has been used in the structure of the Huracan, as well as for the interior trim and seats of the Aventador J, Urus concept, Veneno, Asterion, and Huracan vehicles.
+Forged composite has since become a key technology for Lamborghini, and has been used in the structure of the Huracán, as well as for the interior trim and seats of the Aventador J, Urus concept, Veneno, Asterion, and Huracan vehicles.
 The forged composite interior package won the JEC Composites Innovation Award for Automotive Interiors in 2016.

 Using forged composite technology, the ACSL has developed for Lamborghini the world's first carbon fiber wishbone suspension arms shown in 2010, and the first carbon fiber connecting rods shown in 2016.
 The ACSL has continued to introduce forged composite technology in other applications, such as the Union Binding Company FC snowboard binding, which won the ISPO Product of the Year Award in 2014.